 Still in the work room.
 18″ D x 30″ W x 41″ H, $198

-Did you notice the detail stands out so much better after it’s new look, too?
-I share in the blog from the other day on how we achieved this look.
+Did you notice the detail stands out so much better after the new look, too?
+I share in the blog from the other day how we achieved this look.

 And, here she is looking stunning!
 I love mixing the old with the new.
 It gives character to the new things and updates the old.

-On the floor awaiting you to come see her at the market or check it out online now.
+On the floor awaiting you to come to see her at the market.

 I have one more awesome transformation to show you.
 We updated a pair of these tables from black to “Refurbished Gentleman” by Wise Owl.
 You can’t really tell in the photo, but the paint job on these was less than stellar.